tomalec/articles/Starcounter/deprecated-non-namespaced-partials.md

 Your client-side code should remain as it is.

-... unless you are using some CSS selectors or styling that assumes that `post.Author` will be only contain your app response.
+... unless you are using some CSS selectors or styling that assumes that `post.Author` will only contain your app response.
 If it does you need to change that as other apps may potentially get stamped there as well.

 For more on that please read [Blending guides](https://docs.starcounter.io/guides/blending)